 John Tidy's Images of Holy Trinity Church Dubai 1970s

+Sheikh Rashid was very tolerant of religions other than Islam establishing facilities in Dubai to serve Dubai's growing Expatriate population.
+He permitted a Hindu Temple to be built in Bur Dubai in 1958 and St Mary's Catholic Church in 1967.
 By late 1960s Dubai Western Expatriate population was growing with Dubai's expanding Offshore Oil industry and commencement of major construction projects such as Port Rashid.
 A Group, representing the Anglican Christian Expatriate Community, approached Sheikh Rashid with a proposal to establish an Anglican Church.
 Sheikh Rashid agreed and allocated land in Oud Methah for the Church.
-Funding for building the Church came from a variety of sources and in many forms.
-Construction companies provided their services free of charge, community volunteers assisted with the construction and materials were donated free of charge.
-Back then Holy Trinity Church was the only building in that area and surrounded by desert sand
+Funding for building the Church came from a variety of sources, many of them Muslim, and in many forms.
+Construction companies provided their services free of charge although most of the supervision and labour came the Costain Civil Engineering Ltd personnel in the process of constructing Dubai's first International Airport Terminal.
+Community volunteers assisted with the construction and by donating material free of charge.
+In 1970 Holy Trinity Church was the only building in that area and surrounded by desert sand

 John worked for Costains Civil Engineering Ltd, supervising the erection of the “Umbrellas” and all Carpentry and Joinery at Dubai Airport Terminal then under construction.
 He assisted with Holy Trinity Church's construction on a voluntary basis.